johncarl81/transfuse/documentation.md

 public class Example {}
 {% endhighlight %}

+Transfuse follows the convention of delcaring the layout directly after the super.onCreate() call in the root Activity.

+If your use cases require a more advanced layout declaration, like defining the layout programatically, you may use the @LayoutHandler annotation and LayoutHandlerDelegate interface:

+{% highlight java %}
+@Activity
+@LayoutHandler(LunchTimeLayoutDelegate.class)
+public class Example{}
+{% endhighlight %}

+{% highlight java %}
+public class LunchTimeLayoutDelegate implements LayoutHandlerDelegate{
+	@Inject private Activity activity;

+	public void invokeLayout(){
+		if(isLunchTime()){
+			activity.setContentView(R.id.lunchLayout);
+		}
+		else{
+			activity.setContentView(R.ld.regularLayout);
+		}
+	}
+	...
+}
+{% endhighlight %}

 A key feature of Transfuse is defining the AndroidManifest.xml metadata within the Java class declaration.
 All manifest metadata is available either as parameters of the @Activity annotation or as additional annotations on the class level.
 This follows the Don't-Repeat-Yourself principle, keeping the declaration and configuration of the Activity in one place.

 As an example, the label can be set to an Activity as follows: